 - Construction Workers - Some construction materials are corrosive or toxic, and workers can be exposed to projectiles, such as falling debris.
-Construction sites can also create high levels of dust and particulate levels, which are harmful when inhaled.
+Construction sites can also create high levels of dust and particulate levels, which are harmful when inhaled (silica dust).

-- Healthcare Workers - Medical staff can sometimes be exposed to infectious diseases or other pathogens.
+- Healthcare Workers - Medical staff are sometimes exposed to infectious diseases or other pathogens.
 While standard PPE, such as scrubs, is often sufficient, some workers may require a HAZMAT suit to protect against biological or airborne substances.
-For example, a HAZMAT suit is required when working around highly infectious diseases or bloodborne pathogens.
+For example, a HAZMAT suit is required when working around highly infectious diseases or bloodborne pathogens like HIV.